Kenneth Duberstein: Political views

-Duberstein was a political moderate Rockefeller Republican, fiscally conservative and socially moderate.

-Before McCain secured the 2008 Republican presidential nomination, Duberstein made inquiries about running the transition team; McCain was not interested.
+Duberstein was a politically moderate Rockefeller Republican, fiscally conservative and socially moderate.
+Before John McCain secured the 2008 Republican presidential nomination, Duberstein made inquiries about running the transition team; McCain was not interested.
 He later broke from his party in the election and supported Obama; commenting on the nomination of Sarah Palin for vice-president, he said: “Even at McDonald's, you’re interviewed three times before you’re given a job."